-What you need to know before you start shopping for new doors.
+What to know before you begin.
 Find out how a new front door increases your home's value and view.

 You’ll have a hard time finding a project that brings as many benefits – and stretches your investment dollar farther – than new doors.
 Here are some of the benefits you’ll start enjoying from day one: